How Much ‘Stuff’ Can I Bring into Mexico Duty-Free?

 The following goods are NOT allowed to enter under the duty exemption:

 Automotive fuel, except the contained in the fuel tank of your vehicle.

-The following items are considered part of your “personal luggage” and do not count toward the monetary limits in the following section:
+The following items are considered part of your “personal luggage” and do not count toward the monetary limits listed above:

 Goods of personal usage, such as clothing, footwear, and personal care products, according to the length of the trip, including a wedding dress, baby items like a chair, carry cot, baby walker and stroller, among others, including their accessories.